 Nested Loops

 The nested loops join is the most fundamental join algorithm.
-It is implemented like using two select queries: one to fetch the results from the first table—the driving query—and another one on the second table for each row from the driving query.
+It works like using two nested queries: the outer or driving query to fetch the results from one table and a second query for each row from the driving query to fetch the corresponding data from the other table.

-The nested loops algorithm can be implemented on the client side as well—using “nested selects”.
-But that is a problematic approach because the network latencies occur on top of the disk latencies—making the overall response time even worse.
-“Nested selects” are still very common because they might be implemented without being noticed.
-Especially object-relational mapping (ORM) tools use nested selects often—the so-called N+1 selects problem.
+You can actually use “nested selects” to implement the nested loops algorithm on your own.
+Nevertheless that is a troublesome approach because network latencies occur on top of disk latencies—making the overall response time even worse.
+“Nested selects” are still very common because it is easy to implement them without being aware of it.
+Object-relational mapping (ORM) tools are particularly “helpful” in this respect…to the extent that the so-called N+1 selects problem has gained a sad notoriety in the field.

-The following examples show these “accidental nested select” joins with different ORM tools.
-The samples search the EMPLOYEES table for entries where upper(last_name) begins with 'WIN' and fetch all SALES records for the selected employees.
+The following examples show these “accidental nested select” joins produced with different ORM tools.
+The examples search for employees whose last name starts with 'WIN' and fetches all SALES for these employees.

 Java